Thomisidae: Description

-The spider family Aphantochilidae was incorporated into the Thomisidae in the late 1980s.
-Aphantochilus species mimic Cephalotes ants, on which they prey.

 The spiders of Thomisidae are not known to be harmful to humans.
 However, spiders of a distantly related genus, Sicarius, which are sometimes referred to as "crab spiders", or "six-eyed crab spiders", are close cousins to the recluse spiders, and are highly venomous, though human bites are rare.

 Sexual dimorphism

 Several different types of sexual dimorphism have been recorded in crab spiders.
 Some species exhibit color dimorphisms; however, the most apparent dimorphism is the difference in size between males and females.
 In some species, this is relatively small; females of Misumena vatia are roughly twice the size of their male counterparts.
 In other cases, the difference is extreme; on average, female Thomisus onustus are more than 60 times as massive as the males.

 Several hypothesized explanations are given for the evolution of sexual size dimorphisms in the Thomisidae and other sister taxa.
 The most widely acknowledged hypothesis for female growth is the fecundity hypothesis: selection favors larger females so they can produce more eggs and healthier offspring.
 Because males do not carry and lay eggs, a growth in size does not confer a fitness advantage.

 However, sexual size dimorphism may be a result of male dwarfism.
-The gravity hypothesis states that the smaller size allows the male to travel with greater ease, providing him with an increased opportunity to find mates.
+The gravity hypothesis suggests that the smaller size allows the male to travel with greater ease, providing him with an increased opportunity to find mates.
 Females are comparatively stationary, and their larger size allows them to capture larger prey, such as butterflies and bees, granting females the additional nutrients necessary for egg production.

 Other hypotheses propose that sexual size dimorphism evolved by chance, and no selective advantage exists to larger females or smaller males.